conedevelopment/bite-sized-a11y/src/posts/keep-it-simple-stupid.md

 In my opinion, accessibility is an area that rewards simplicity the best.
 On the web, you can solve the same thing in many ways.
 If you design with [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/), you will have an opinionated guide to form your creative thinking.

 In many scenarios, you can choose to create a straightforward solution.
-Leave a carousel from your design and use a simple grid, eliminating the JS dependency and complexity.
+Leave a carousel out of your design and use a simple grid, eliminating the JS dependency and complexity.
 Usually, what is simple - in an HTML way - is accessible.

 The [Motherfucking Website](http://motherfuckingwebsite.com/) is an excellent example of this methodology called [KISS](https://en.wikipedia.org/wiki/KISS_principle).
 It is an example site that shows how complex today’s web development can sometimes be because of us.